-Step F.- Selection of the rest of inputs of the method of extrapolation in accordance with sections 4 and 7: LLP (table 2 and subsection 7.B), ultimate forward rate (subsection 7.C), convergence period, tolerance (1 basis point) and lower bound of alpha parameter (0.05) (subsection 7.D).
+Step F: Selection of the rest of inputs of the method of extrapolation in accordance with sections 4 and Error!
+Reference source not found.: LLP (Table 3 and subsection 7.B), ultimate forward rate (subsection 7.C), convergence period, tolerance (1 basis point) and lower bound of alpha parameter (0.05) (subsection 7.D).

-Step G.- Application of the method of extrapolation (subsection 7.E).
+Step G: Application of the method of extrapolation (subsection 7.E).